sclorg/httpd-container/2.4/root/usr/share/container-scripts/httpd/README.md

 This will create a container named `httpd` running Apache HTTP Server, serving data from `/wwwdata` directory.
 Port 8080 will be exposed and mapped to the host.

 If you want to create a new Docker layered image, use [Source-to-Image](https://github.com/openshift/source-to-image), a tool for building/building artifacts from source and injecting into docker images.
-To create a new Docker image named `httpd-app` using Source-to-Image, while using data available `/www/data` on the host, execute the following command:
+To create a new Docker image named `httpd-app` using Source-to-Image, while using data available in `/wwwdata` on the host, execute the following command:

 ```
 $ s2i build file:///wwwdata/html rhscl/httpd-24-rhel7 httpd-app